 Please wait a moment.
 Loading UCAS data...

 Error loading UCAS data

 We're very sorry but we had a problem connecting to UCAS to get our course data.
 We hope to bring this feature back online as soon as possible.

 FdA students will study modules for years 1 and 2.
 Upon successful completion FdA students will have the option of progressing onto the final year.

-You are encouraged to gain work experience throughout this course because it is a great opportunity to put what you have learned into practice alongside qualified professionals.
+You are encouraged to gain work experience throughout this course through a work placement because it is a great opportunity to put what you have learned into practice alongside qualified professionals.
 Over the years we have developed close working relationships with leading fashion brands, musical and theatre directors and local community services so that we can offer you a wide range of placement opportunities alongside your studies.